Djuliia/cat-house/README.md

 ## How to Use

-1. Open the [demo site](https://example.com) to explore our Cat House.
+1. Open the [Cat house](https://djuliia.github.io/cat-house/) to explore our Cat House.
 2. Discover more about our furry friends.

 ## Technical Details